PauloPhagula/site/_drafts/lepsta-review.md

 Committing just to sync changes is neither natural nor easy work, and that is what modern tools force us to do.

 Commit based PRs, pretty as much like backups and SANs that used to work for sysadmins, -- who said Dropbox is not necessary and would not be a thing -- will be replaced by code syncing.
-And @_lepsta is in the frontline when it comes to a compelling offering for this market.
+And @_lepsta is in the front-line when it comes to a compelling offering for this market.
 They've invented the concept of "streams" which make for a more natural way of collaborating.